Andrew-tesler/fit-statUSB2/README.md

-Short description
+Project Under development collection of concept and proof of concept for fit-statUSB2 project Short description

 USB connected diplay with Leds and 2 buttons.
 Will show messages sent by the user and display LEDs RGB